truedat101/jumbosocket/README.md

 ## Release Notes

+v0.1.16
+* issue #4 Simplify getting of ip addresses, limit to non-loopback ipv4 until able to re-implement using node's os.networkInterfaces()

 v0.1.15
 * a4c5f8b refs #1 Fix first bug on this project.
 Add way to set our real IP address when we bind to 0.0.0.0